athomasq/athomasq.github.io/investing/investor-updates.md

 *Comments on KPIs:*

-*As you can see from the template, I like to report 4 sets of metrics: north star, revenue, expenses, and runway.
+*As you can see from the template, I like to report 4 "groups" of metrics: business north star, revenue, expenses, and runway.
+For each metric, I also like having their mom, l3m and yoy growth rate: they're important to establish trajectory.
 The numbers don't have to be exact to the last dollar, but should be reasonably close.*

 *If you have recurring revenue -- and most of you do -- please report MRR.
 If you have annual contracts, report them as ARR/12.
 Don't include services revenue or non-recurring revenue; report them separately.
 If you're a marketplace, report GMV and net revenue instead.*